TeskaLabs/asab/docs/reference/services/web/authorization.md

 mock_claims_path=/conf/mock-claims.json
 ```

+Without any configuration, all incoming requests will be denied with HTTP 401,
+since the auth service is in production mode and no public keys are provided.

 ### Production mode

 In production mode, the `AuthService` uses the authorization server to authenticate and authorize incoming requests.